Lots of people get depressed around the holidays.

 I get it—you don’t need a mommy or a daddy anymore.
 But if you had these early experiences of idealizing your parents, and later they let you down, those feelings are within you.

-And if you are lesbian, gay, bisexual, or transgender, the odds that at some point you were emotionally dropped by your parents are much higher.
+And if you are lesbian, gay, bisexual, or transgender, the odds that at some point you were emotionally dropped by your parents are much, much higher.

 That’s a great question and you won’t like the answer.